Generic Name: dextromethorphan (DEX-troe-meth-OR-fan)

 - If you have any questions about Hold lozenges, please talk with your doctor, pharmacist, or other health care provider.

-- Hold lozenges is to be used only by the patient for whom it is prescribed.
+- Hold lozenges are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.